pacifics/PassDao/README.md

 # Upgrading Procedure

 In case of bugs or improvements, the funding smart contract can be updated and called in new Dao proposals.

-Shareholders can also make a contractor proposal to send the Dao balance to a new smart contract.
-This will "transfer" the Dao balance, shares and reputation tokens (technically creating new shares and tokens) to new manager smart contracts and with a new Dao smart contract as client.
+Shareholders can also upgrade the Dao smart contract by vote without migrating the manager smart contracts.
+This is tchnically an easy procedure which will allow improving how the Dao works.

+It is also possible to clone the shares and tokens and to send the Dao balance to a new Dao manager smart contract.
+In this way, we can create others Dao projects for our Community.
+Each project will have its own DAO which is linked to a Community and which can move with time.
+Therefore, this is a way to split the DAO.